castle-xyz/ghost-tests/ui/README.md

 end
 ```

-Elements that work as inputs usually take a label and the current value, then return the new value:
+Components that work as inputs usually take a label and the current value, then return the new value:

 ```lua
 local ui = castle.ui